-5. Save your changes and guit the editor by typing:
+- 5. Save your changes and quit the editor by typing: - 6.
+Restart the Portal to apply your settings: sudo systemctl restart nxportal

-: WC

-sudo systemctl restart nxportal

 Setting the first day of the week

 Days are numbered from 0 (Sunday) to 6 (Saturday).
 To specify the first day of the week, set it as the first element of the week-days array, followed by the next four days, in the configuration file: